syntithenai/react-express-oauth-login-system/README.md

 In the box
 - React components to implement a login and registration system.
-- Routes to support login, registration, password recovery and oauth login from various providers using passport.js
+- Express routes to support login, registration, password recovery, oauth authorization and oauth login from various providers using passport.js
-- Routes to implement an oauth2 server using the oauth library and the mongodb integration from https://github.com/slavab89/oauth2-server-example-mongodb
+- Express routes to implement an oauth2 server using the oauth library and the mongodb integration from https://github.com/slavab89/oauth2-server-example-mongodb

 ## Quickstart